Zalkota/web3modal-tutorial/docs/blockforge/PlotStaking.md

 * When a plot is staked, it becomes vulnerable

 * Other users are now allowed to modify(build and destroy) any blocks on the staked plot

 * Access Granted for the owner to attack other vulnerable plots on the Server, in order to obtain more resources

 * When a plot is staked, it earns a base amount of 100 $FORGE Tokens per day

 * When a plot is staked it can earn additional tokens based off its rank

 * Rank is determined by the amount of diamonds

 * Additional token generation is dependant on amount of diamonds within the staked plot

-  * Each diamond found within a staked plot can earn 50 $FORGE tokens per day
+* Each diamond found within a staked plot can increase daily earnings by 50 $FORGE